 A trend that never goes away.
 Colour is hands down the most joyful trend that returns to the catwalk season on season and it doesn’t look like the designers will be leaving it behind anytime soon.
 From neon pink to cobalt blue there’s every shade under the rainbow in everything from jeans to clutches.
-Wearing brights is ninety per cent confidence – here’s our guide in how to try the look….
+Wearing brights is ninety per cent confidence – so here’s our guide to colour and how to wear it….

 The secret to pulling it off is sticking to simple shapes – think classic shifts, maxis, pencil skirts, trouser suits – and choosing shades that are the direct opposites on the colour wheel.
 Try clashing pink and yellow, orange and blue, green and purple to create the most effective blocking effect.
 Victoria Beckham is Queen of the colour block, clashing colours that you’d think wouldn’t work, yet somehow they do.